 If you see worms in your chickens’ poop, this means they probably have an active infestation of parasites.
 You need to medicate them appropriately.
 Don’t just medicate the affected chicken, either – make sure you address the entire flock, as worms spread easily and you might not notice symptoms right away.

 Worms can be prevented by ensuring your chickens have access to fresh pasture and a healthy diet.
 You can also use natural treatments like garlic and apple cider vinegar to keep parasites at bay.
 Chemical dewormers are available, too, but these should be used in moderation.
+Ask your vet about the best treatments for chicken worms.

 As mentioned earlier, white poop is nothing to worry about.
 However, poop that is consistently white and milky-looking could be a sign of internal parasites.
 It can also be the result of gumboro disease, also referred to as infectious bursal disease.
 While parasites can be treated with a dewormer, it is difficult to treat and to recover from infectious bursal disease.